midwavestudio/midwave/EMAIL_SETUP.md

 ## Overview

-The contact form is configured to send emails to `info@midwavestudio.com` with the subject line "Midwave Form: [Subject]".
+The contact form is configured to send emails to your specified email address with the subject line "Midwave Form: [Subject]".
 The form supports two email sending methods:

 1. **SendGrid** (preferred method)
 2. **Nodemailer with Gmail** (fallback method)